OpenSourceEconomics/ada_topics/src/ada_topics/descriptive_statistics/missing_data/objectives_materials.md

 After working through this topic, you should be able to:

-- explain why it is important to have a random sample
-- give an intuitive explanation of selection effects
-- recognise some common cases of non-random samples
+- explain how missing values may affect analysis

+- discuss different strategies to deal with missing data

+  - refrain from using data with missing values
+  - ignore all observations with missing valuees
+  - impute values from other information

 ## Materials